 How To Control Carbs And Lose Weight During Navratri

-Ditch these Carbohydrates with simple hacks
+Ditch the Carbohydrates with simple hacks

 Let’s see what all do we eat during Navratri fasting and get ready to be fat, like real FAT.

 Come Navratri and the humble potato becomes the king of the market.
 It is the most commonly used food during fasting.
-Do you know a medium sized potato is around 100 kcal, and then we have how many potatoes in a day….
+Do you know a medium-sized potato is around 100 kcal, and then we have how many potatoes in a day….
 Let’s recollect….
-Aaloo bhartha, Aaloo kachori, Aaloo halwa, Aaloo Sago, Aaloo Tamatar Sabzi , and yes not to forget that spicy Aaloo Ka Raita.
+Aaloo Bhartha, Aaloo kachori, Aaloo halwa, Aaloo Sago, Aaloo Tamatar Sabzi, and yes not to forget that spicy Aaloo Ka Raita.
 The list is unending.
 Then we fry potatoes for snacks in between calling it “Falaahar”.
 Seriously!! why are you committing suicide?